liyongkang123/hotflip_corpus_poisoning/README.md

 ## Files structure
-- `data/` contains the data files used in the experiments.
+- `datasets/` contains the datasets files used in the experiments.
 - `results/` contains the results of the experiments.
 - `scripts/` contains the scripts to run the experiments.
 - `utils/` contains the utility functions used in the experiments.

+## Datasets
+The datasets used in the experiments are from the BEIR library.
+The datasets are stored in the `datasets/` folder.
+These datasets will download automatically when you run the code.

 ## Requirements
 - Python ,PyTorch , numpy, pandas, beir,transformers, sentence_transformers, sklearn, wandb